ABOUT THE TEACHER

 When I'm not teaching, you can find me hiking and camping in the Catskill Mountains with my husband Max and our two energetic boys ages 6 and 10, photographing with my Hasselblad, or studying my family history in New York City & Brooklyn (back to the 1870's so far.)

-Over the last 15 years I've run an extensive darkroom and digital photography program within the NYC Department of Education.
-During that time, over 1200 students have walked through my classroom doors.
+Over the last 15 years I've run multiple darkroom and digital photography programs within the NYC Department of Education.
+During that time, over 1500 students have walked through my classroom doors.

 My teaching practice is a labor of love.
-When students walk into my classroom some enter with preconceived ideas about what art is, or question whether they are actually artists.
-In response, I build a foundation of accessible technical skills, then enhance those skills to enable young adults develop and take ownership over their creative vision.
+It is my hope that when students walk into my classroom they learn to break preconceived ideas about what art is or whether they are artists.
+I focus on building a foundation of accessible technical skills, then help them enhance those skills to empower students to take leadership over their creative vision.

 Hands-on exploration is at the core of art making.
 While I teach a theory and technique, it is just as important to grant students time to simply "make" and explore.
 I find that allowing students to learn, fail, and then learn from their failures empowers kids to become more comfortable with the risk-taking that leads to innovation and confidence.
 Teenagers are too-often inhibited by the idea of perfection, only to lose out on the opportunity for discovery.
 When given the emotional space to explore, I am always overwhelmed by the self-discovery students are able to find.